List of The Incredible Hulk characters: Villains

-HYDRA
+Hydra

-In The Incredible Hulk episode "Enter: She-Hulk," Hulk and She-Hulk battle HYDRA's forces.
+In The Incredible Hulk episode "Enter: She-Hulk," Hulk and She-Hulk battle Hydra's forces.
 The Supreme Hydra featured was Steve Perry.

 Doctor Octopus

-Doctor Octopus was a guest villain in the 1982 The Incredible Hulk episode "Tomb of the Unknown Hulk" voiced by Michael Bell.
+Doctor Octopus was a guest villain in the episode "Tomb of the Unknown Hulk" voiced by Michael Bell.
 Doctor Octopus had stolen a rocket ship in the military camp.

 Leader

-The Leader appeared in the 1980s The Incredible Hulk episode "Punks on Wheels" voiced by Stan Jones.
+The Leader appeared in the episode "Punks on Wheels" voiced by Stan Jones.

 Puppet Master

-The Puppet Master appeared in the 1982 Incredible Hulk episode "Bruce Banner: Unmasked" voiced by Bob Holt.
+The Puppet Master appeared in the episode "Bruce Banner: Unmasked" voiced by Bob Holt.
 He gets control of the residents in Mesa City while also attempting to control the Hulk (his Hulk 'doll' even allows him to exert some slight influence over Bruce Banner, although Banner simply feels uncomfortable rather than falling under the Puppet Master's control) simultaneously causing the Hulk's true identity to be revealed.
-The only person he doesn't make a puppet of is his stepdaughter Alicia, which allows Bruce and Rick to track him down, Rick subsequently using the Puppet Master's equipment to erase all memory of the Hulk's true identity prior to its destruction.
+The only person he doesn't make a puppet of is his stepdaughter Alicia, which allows Bruce and Rick Jones to track him down, Rick subsequently using the Puppet Master's equipment to erase all memory of the Hulk's true identity prior to its destruction.